Scope

 Trigger a sample.
 Play back a recorded sound file.
 Use a built-in sample name like :bd_haus or a full path string.
 There are many opts for manipulating playback — rate: affects speed and pitch, amp: controls volume.
 You can also filter samples from a directory by passing string keywords and an optional index.

--- filter by directory and keyword
+-- filter by directory and keyword (user sample folders)

 sample :drum "kick"